laureleo/chord-prediction/README.md

 * **chord_functions.py**
 Convenience functions, for generating sequences for example

+* **run-1.ipynb**
+Notebook that was run to produce preliminary results

-* **run.ipynb**
+* **run-2.ipynb**
-Notebook to run to produce final results
+Notebook to run to reproduce latest results

 * **cross_fold_weights/best/**
-Contains the weights from after the training process used for the final result
+Contains the weights from after the training process used for the preliminary results

 * **data/**
 Contains the original and modified data files with the annotated chords